 There is nothing fishy about hooking a catch in the River Tay, Scotland's longest river, which is widely regarded as one of the best spots for Atlantic salmon in Scotland.
 So, if you're angling for a day on the water, cast a line on the banks of this peaceful river which flows gently through Perth.

 The Fergusson Gallery is devoted to the work of the Scottish colourist, John Fergusson, and his wife, Margaret Morris, a modern dancer.
 Based in the old Watertower, it is a fine example of the city's unique architectural heritage.
-The three galleries contained within display sketchbooks, costumes and photographs, illuminating the fascinating lives and loves of these two remarkable artists.
+When the Gallery reopens its doors again in 2021, discover three galleries contained within display sketchbooks, costumes and photographs, illuminating the fascinating lives and loves of these two remarkable artists.

 For generations, Branklyn Garden has welcomed an explosion of colour from its exceptional setting on the side of Kinnoull Hill, which is only a short walk from the city and features many exotic plants from China, Tibet and Bhutan.